 Terminator 3: Rise of the Machines is set 12 years after the events of T2 and Judgment Day is still coming.
 We follow John Connor (Nick Stahl) as he’s hunted by an incredibly advanced robot assassin and the threat of a nuclear war on the forefront.

 Cameron fatigue.
-With the exception of Schwarzenegger, nobody from the first two films return.
+Except for Schwarzenegger, nobody from the first two films returns.
 Jonathan Mastow (U-571, Surrogates) takes the directing duties in this installment, and Cameron’s disappearance is extremely apparent.
-Right from the get-go, the film seems tonally off and the characters that we’re watching on screen are boring and unlikable.
+Right from the get-go, the film seems tonally off and the characters that we’re watching on-screen are boring and unlikable.
 Even the plot-line of the film seems pretty forced and ultimately pointless.

 Bookends.
-The biggest take-away from the film is the beginning and the end to it.
+The biggest takeaway from the film is the beginning and the end of it.
 It’s a pretty bleak and bizarrely edgy way to start and end a film of this scale.
 It’s honestly shocking that a major studio would let the director end the film like that — wrapping up all loose ends and everything.
 Unfortunately, though, in congruence with the rest of the film, the bookends felt tonally off with the rest of the film.